gourab9817/crypto_exchange/README.md

+## To be done
+ designing the user profile with the auth creating a new page for the liked currency

 ## Pull Requests

 I welcome and encourage all pull requests.
 It usually will take me within 24-48 hours to respond to any issue or request.